stratusadv/dandy/docs/getting_started/why_use_dandy.md

 Token usage in AI inference is directly correlated with energy consumption because each token processed (prompt or completion) requires computational operations across multiple layers of the neural network.

-Every token triggers matrix multiplications, attention calculations, memory accesses, and cache lookups, all of which consume electrical power on GPUs, TPUs, or other accelerators.
+Every token triggers matrix multiplications, attention calculations, memory accesses, and cache lookups, all of which consume electrical power on CPUs, GPUs, TPUs, or other accelerators.

 > Since energy use scales approximately linearly with compute time and activation volume in modern AI systems, minimizing token usage is one of the most effective levers for reducing energy consumption, making token efficiency a critical part of sustainable AI.